cs4s/intro-2018/day2/blocks_to_text/index.md

 ### Activities

 - [Drawing a Sky Full of Stars with Pencil Code]() (Word document)
 - [Creating Dot Paintings with Pencil Code]() (Word document)

 ## Links

-In this section, we have included links to resources for learning and teaching with *PencilCode*, as well as links to websites for the different types of *Coding* languages that are commonly used in K-12 education.
+In this section, we have included links to resources for learning and teaching with *Pencil Code*, as well as links to websites for the different types of *Coding* languages that are commonly used in K-12 education.

 ### PencilCode